For Help 24/7, Call Now

 “He especially enjoyed the baths provided by Ivy his CHHA.
 This was quite surprising because my uncle was not too fond of bathing, or as he would say, “water and I don’t get along.”
 Laurie Ramirez did say she trusted Ivy would get him to succumb to soap, water, and his gentle nature!”

-Samaritan hospice home health aides provide gentle, hands-on care in private homes, assisted living or nursing home facilities, rehabilitation facilities, or at Samaritan’s inpatient hospice centers.
+CHHAs offer gentle, hands-on care assistance with daily activities in private homes, assisted living communities, or nursing home facilities, rehabilitation centers, or at Samaritan’s inpatient hospice centers.
+They help with:

-(Please note: a hospice home health aide is not permitted to cut fingernails or toenails as part of this personal care.
+(Please note: CHHAs are not permitted to cut fingernails or toenails as part of this personal care.
 They are only permitted to file nails for safety reasons.)

 “He especially enjoyed the couple of baths provided by Ivy during his last few days alive.
 This was quite surprising because my uncle was not too fond of bathing, or as he would say, “water and I don’t get along.”
 Laurie Ramirez did say she trusted Ivy would get him to succumb to soap, water, and his gentle nature!”